vinacho/chubbies.io/README.md

 Or you can just use [OpenSea Collection Manager](https://opensea.io/blog/announcements/introducing-the-collection-manager/) to mint collections easily without any programming knowledge.
 The caveat is that it can only be done manually so it will be very troublesome to create a large collection (e.g. 10000) with it.

-## I want to support or contribute
+## chubbies.io V2
 The above code has served its purpose but is not very scalable.
-A more useful chubbies.io V2 is currently under development and will also be open sourced once the base code and design are ready.
+For example, its not mobile friendly and doesn't serve key features like exploring all Chubbies.
+It doesn't have a backend etc. A stronger chubbies.io V2 is currently under development and will also be open sourced once the base code and design are ready.
 Stay tuned!

+## I want to support or contribute
 In the meantime, you can support by getting a Chubbie from [OpenSea](https://opensea.io/collection/chubbies) or just share love.